allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 As a result I was running tests with input size at ~ 100 GB level.
 Thus, I limited the time and cost of my testing jobs.
 Final tests were made on the full dataset.

-In order to save time and resources I made some speculative choices regarding what I should test and to not test all the possible combinations of machine families, disk types and configuration options.
+In order to save time and resources I made some speculative choices regarding what I should test during optimization.
+In addition, I've decided to not test all the possible combinations of machine families, disk types and configuration options to save time.
 I will try to stick with the most promising choices and omit testing not well-promising configurations.

 ## Hypothesis testing: physical resources are under-utilized